Recovering the lost nutrients from subsurface drainage systems towards agricultural sustainability

 • Energy: bioenergy and biofuels, byproduct utilization

 Farmers today are under multiple attacks.
-Supply chain disruptions have pushed global fertilizer prices to unprecedented heights, making the farmers harder to make profits.
-In the North Central Region, the widely adopted artificial agricultural drainage systems benefit crop growth, but also discharge excess nutrients into nature water, decreasing nutrients use efficiency and leading to eutrophication.
+Supply chain disruptions have pushed global fertilizer prices to unprecedented heights, making it harder for farmers to make a profit.
+In the North Central Region, the widely adopted artificial agricultural drainage systems benefit crop growth, but also discharge excess nutrients into waterways, decreasing nutrients use efficiency and leading to eutrophication.
 In this context, the intensification of agricultural food production in the United States faces daunting challenges in achieving agricultural sustainability.

 In response to achieving more circular and sustainable food production systems in North Central Region, our project is dedicated to recovering the lost nutrients from the agricultural drainage systems that can reduce reliance on nutrients imports, increase nutrient-use efficiency, and release environmental pressures.
 We consider that subsurface drainage systems can be redesigned and treated as nutrient recovery systems rather than the primary cause of nutrients loss from intensive agricultural systems.
 This requires a shift of traditional conservation practices from nutrient loss reduction to nutrients recovery.